Soumya-glitch-charlie/Performance-and-Security-Analysis-of-a-Custom-Hash-function/README.md

 1.	**Padding:**
 -	Padding ensures that the message length is a multiple of 512 bits.
 -	This involves appending a single 1 bit, followed by enough 0 bits and finally,
--	 The message length is a 64-bit integer.[20,22]
+-	 The message length is a 64-bit integer.

 2.	**Parsing:**
 -	Splits the padded message into 512-bit blocks for processing.